Ruthvik30/SchoolManagement/README.md

 The School Management System is a web-based application designed to streamline various administrative and academic tasks within a school.
 This document provides an overview of the system's key features, including user authentication, authorization, and functionalities for administrators (admin) and faculty members.

 # Technologies Used
-ASP.NET Core MVC
+1. ASP.NET Core
-Entity Framework Core
+2. Entity Framework Core
-Razor Pages
+3. Razor Pages
+4. jQuery (Javascript)
-SQL Server (or any preferred database)
+5. SQL Server

 # Homepage
 The homepage serves as the entry point for users and provides a login interface for admin and faculty members.

-# Login Form:
+# Login Form
 Users can enter their credentials (username and password) to access the system.
 Authentication will be implemented to verify user identity.
 Authentication and Authorization

-# Authentication:
+# Authentication
 The system uses ASP.NET Core Identity for user authentication.
 Admin and faculty members will have distinct roles.

-# Authorization:
+# Authorization
 Authorization policies will be implemented to control access to different parts of the system.
 Admin will have access to administrative functionalities.
 Faculty members will have access to academic functionalities.